Marble Madness: Home versions

 The different ports were met with mixed reception.
 John Harris of Gamasutra thought the arcade's popularity fueled the sales of the home versions, while Thomas Hanley of ScrewAttack commented that most versions were not as enjoyable without a track ball.
 Grannell echoed similar statements about the controls and added that many had poor visuals and collision detection.
 He listed the Amiga, Game Boy and Sega Genesis ports as the better conversions, and the ZX Spectrum, IBM PC compatibles and Game Boy Advance versions among the worst.
 MegaTech reviewers rated the Sega Genesis release favorably.
 Next Generation staff also liked the Sega Genesis version, but noted that the experience is better when playing with the original trackball controls.

 Compute! writers called the Amiga version's graphics and gameplay "arcade-quality".
 Reviewing for Computer Gaming World, Roy Wagner stated that the Amiga version was superior to the arcade original.
 Bruce Webster of Byte wrote that the graphics of the Amiga version of Marble Madness in December 1986 "are really amazing".
 While criticizing the lack of a pause function or a top scores list, he said that it "is definitely worth having if you own an Amiga".
 Bil Herd recalled that the Amiga version was so popular at Commodore International that employees stole the required memory expansion from colleagues' computers to run the game.
 Benn Dunnington of Info gave the Amiga version four-plus stars out of five, describing it as "a totally faithful adaptation", and hoped that a sequel was in development.
 The magazine staff rated the Commodore 64 version a three-plus stars out of five, describing it as "just a shadow of the arcade original and the excellent Amiga version" and inferior to Spindizzy.
 The magazine liked the graphics, but criticized "marbles that handle like intoxicated turtles".
 Dragons three reviewers—Hartley, Patricia and Kirk Lesser—praised the Apple IIGS port, calling it a "must have" title for arcade fans.
 It received a Your Sinclair Megagame award.

 Legacy

 Marble Madness inspired other games that involve navigating a ball through progressively more difficult courses.
 Melbourne House's Gyroscope and Electric Dreams Software's Spindizzy were the first such games; both met with a good reception.
 In 1990, Rare released Snake Rattle 'n' Roll, which incorporated elements similar to Marble Madness.
 The Super Monkey Ball series uses similar gameplay based on rolling a ball, but adds other features such as minigames and monkey characters.
-An iOS port was in development by Handheld Games, but was never released.